How to remove FessLeak Ransomware Virus

 FessLeak is the newest version of Crypto ransomware infections.
 Similar to Cryptorwall, HowDecrypt and CryptoLocker.
 FessLeak will target computers running Windows operating systems.
 It was released in October 2014 and uses corrupted ad-bidding networks to spread itself.
 It is considered, that FessLeak was developed in Russia.
 The infection uses a recently discovered vulnerability in the Adobe Flash Player (APSA15-02 / CVE-2015-0313).
 FessLeak is delivered to the victim’s computer, by exploiting the Flash Player vulnerability.
 Security researchers have found that the ransomware uses a file called “makes calls to icacls.exe“, that changes permissions on files and folders, but so far no binary has been detected.
 It is considered that the FessLeak is mutating to avoid detection by the antivirus products.
 Unfortunately, FessLeak uses 2048-bit strong RSA encryption, which means that there is no chance of decrypting the files encrypted by FessLeak.

 FessLeak will fully encrypt your data compared with some of its predecessors.
-When activated, FessLeak encrypts certain types of files stored on your local and mounted network drives using RSA-3072 bit public-key cryptography (even stronger then its predecessors), with the private key stored only on the malware’s command & control servers.
+When activated, FessLeak encrypts certain types of files stored on your local and mounted network drives using RSA-3072 bit public-key cryptography (even stronger than its predecessors), with the private key stored only on the malware’s command & control servers.
 FessLeak would encrypt .doc, .xls, and .bmp, .txt, images and videos

 Once the infection is executed on your computer, it will inject itself deep into the system by modifying the registry in order to start with Windows on every boot.
 Then it will start encrypting files.
 This is a newborn virus and is very hard to detect.
 However, the infection will manifest itself after the encryption process has been completed and will ask for a ransom.
 The payment should be made through Bitcoins – untraceable payment method.